njit-prof-bill/njit-prof-bill-cs490-project-fall-2025/Sprint4PRD.md

 ---

-#### UC-133: Personalized Job Search Strategy Dashboard
+#### UC-132: Application Success Optimization Dashboard
-**Summary**: As a user, I want a personalized strategy dashboard so I can see my optimal job search approach based on data.
+**Summary**: As a user, I want a dashboard that helps me optimize my application success rate so I can focus on strategies that work.

 **Acceptance Criteria**:
-- Display personalized KPIs (applications per week, response rate, etc.)
+- Display success metrics (response rate, interview conversion, offer rate)
-- Recommend optimal application volume based on goals and availability
+- Analyze which resume/cover letter versions perform best
-- Suggest best days and times to submit applications
+- Track effectiveness of different application approaches (direct, referral, etc.)
-- Show which application methods are most effective (direct, referral, etc.)
+- Identify optimal application timing based on user's historical data
-- Identify highest-converting job sources
+- Highlight which types of roles yield best response rates
-- Compare user's strategy to successful job seekers in similar roles
+- Provide actionable recommendations to improve success rate
-- Provide weekly strategy recommendations
+- Show A/B test results for different application strategies
-- Track adherence to strategy and outcomes
+- Track improvement over time with trend visualization

-**Frontend Verification**: View strategy dashboard, verify recommendations align with user's search patterns
+**Frontend Verification**: View optimization dashboard, verify recommendations are data-driven and actionable

 ---

 ### ☁️ Cloud Deployment and Production Environment (12 Use Cases)

-#### UC-134: Production Environment Setup on Free-Tier Cloud Platform
+#### UC-133: Production Environment Setup on Free-Tier Cloud Platform
 **Summary**: As a development team, we want to deploy the application to a free-tier cloud platform so it's publicly accessible without incurring costs.

 **Acceptance Criteria**: